 If you are buying a home in New York, you will need to hire an attorney to negotiate the contract of sale and to represent you at the closing.
 Although attorneys aren't a required part of real estate transactions in many states, the local custom in New York is for both buyers and sellers to be represented by their own counsel.
 You might also want to hire a buyer's agent to help you find a home to purchase and advise you when making an offer.

 This article explores the specific roles that a buyer's agent and attorney play in a New York home purchase.

-Although you are not required to use a buyer's agent when purchasing a home, many buyers hire one to help them find a home and guide them through the process of making an offer.
+Although you are not required to use a buyer's agent when purchasing a home, many New York buyers hire one to help them locate desirable properties and guide them through the process of making an offer.
 A buyer's agent can help identify and show you homes that meet your requirements, advise you on "comps," or the prices for which comparable homes sold, and help you to determine the price at which to make an offer.

 Your agent will then negotiate with the sellers' agent on your behalf on the basic terms of the deal.
 These terms include the price offered, whether closing is contingent on you obtaining a mortgage, and any personal property to be included, or fixtures to be excluded, from the purchase.
 Your agent can help you to fill out a one-page offer form provided by the sellers' agent, which varies from firm to firm.
 Unlike in other states, the offer form is not a legal document and does not obligate you to go through with the purchase.